mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.19 =
+Fixes related to subscription variations not getting displayed, category counts not getting updated along with other important fixes.
+Recommended upgrade.

 = 3.9.18 =
 New quick help widget for Pro users along with other important fixes.
 Recommended upgrade.